-Revenue in the Smart Home market is projected to reach US$3.22bn in 2022.
+The projected revenue in the Smart Home market for Australia is expected to reach US$3.7bn in 2024.

-The average revenue per installed Smart Home currently is expected to amount to US$799.70.
+Currently, the average revenue per installed Smart Home market in Australia is expected to amount to US$661.70.

 The Smart Home market constitutes the sale of networked devices and related services that enable home automation for private end users (B2C).
 Considered are devices that are connected directly or indirectly via a so-called gateway to the Internet.
 Their main purposes are the control, monitoring and regulation of functions in a private household.